-Smith & Wesson and Winchester introduced the .40 S&W in 1990 to replace the 10mm cartridge which had been used for a short time by the Federal Bureau of Investigation.
-The 10mm had proven to be too difficult for many agents to control when firing due to the combination of harsh recoil and large grip size.
-In response, the FBI searched for a cartridge with less recoil that fit in existing 9mm frames and could deliver the amount of penetration required by the FBI.
-The .40 S&W met these requirements, was adopted by the FBI, and enthusiastically embraced by the law enforcement community.
-Civilians soon followed and offered their own endorsement of the caliber.
+Smith & Wesson and Winchester introduced the .40 S&W in 1990, replacing the 10mm cartridge used for a short time by the Federal Bureau of Investigation.
+The 10mm had proven to be too difficult for many agents to control when firing, due to the combination of harsh recoil and large grip size.
+In response, the FBI searched for a cartridge with less recoil that fit in existing 9mm frames, and could deliver the amount of penetration required by the FBI.
+The .40 S&W met these requirements, was adopted by the FBI, and was enthusiastically embraced by the law enforcement community.
+Civilians soon followed, offering their own endorsement of the caliber.

 The .40 is popular with civilians for many reasons.
-A wide variety of options exists for bullet weight and bullet design, and if a manufacturer produces a new line of self-defense firearms, they are sure to offer it in .40 caliber.
+A wide variety of options exist for bullet weight and bullet design, and if a manufacturer produces a new line of self-defense firearms, they are sure to offer it in .40 caliber.
 Civilians appreciate the same benefits of the caliber that made it so popular with law enforcement: magazine capacity, muzzle energy and limited recoil.
 The cartridge is popular for home defense and concealed carry, as seen in the number of pistols chambered in .40 S&W of compact and sub-compact size.
-Defensive ammunition in .40 S&W is offered by several manufacturers including Federal, Hornady, and Magtech, just to name a few.
+Defensive ammunition in .40 S&W is offered by several manufacturers including Federal, Hornady and Magtech – just to name a few.